weavery/gitstamp-action/README.md

 Add the contents of an Arweave wallet key file to a GitHub repository secret.
-The secret can be named anything you like, but we suggest `ARWEAVE_KEYFILE` to match the workflow file above.
+The secret can be named anything you like, but we suggest `GITSTAMP_KEYFILE` to match the workflow file above.

 ## Costs